 Limestone leaves residue on clothing and shoes, so dress in something you don’t mind getting dirty.
 It especially helps to wear water shoes with grip to avoid slipping and sliding on the rocks in the creek.
 If you don’t have those at the ready, an old pair of sneakers will do nicely.

 Yes, there are snakes.
 They generally stay on the edge of the river, so make sure to stay close to the middle.
-On their most recent visit, the Silvestris came across a non-venomous plain-bellied water snake.
+On their most recent visit, Local Profile came across a non-venomous plain-bellied water snake.
 For reference, if snakes have vertical bars on their jaws, they are generally safe to approach, although it’s probably still best not to prod them with a stick.

-Having visited the creek at Limestone Quarry Park a number of times, the Silvestris report seeing snakes occasionally.
-They have never seen a venomous snake there, although that does not mean they are not found in the area.
+Having visited the creek at Limestone Quarry Park a number of times, Local Profile reports seeing snakes occasionally – though, never a venomous snake there, although that does not mean they are not found in the area.
 Always use common sense and proceed with caution.